Insurance Terms & Definitions

 Illness Coverage Indemnifies the production company for the net loss or extra expenses necessary to begin or complete principal photography of an insured production, due to death, injury or illness of an insured artist or director.
 Insured persons are initially covered for accident only.
 The insurer will expand coverage to include illness, if the person qualifies, based upon a medical examination and questionnaire.

-Inland Marine Inland Marine is a type of insurance policy that offers various lines of property coverage.
+Inland Marine is a type of insurance policy that offers various lines of property coverage.
 Some of the coverages available on this policy are: Rented Equipment, Owned Equipment, Rented Props/Sets/Wardrobe, Faulty Stock, Third Party Property Damage, Hired & Non-Owned Auto Physical Damage, etc.

 Insured The Policyholder, or You, if you have an insurance policy.